486958 Arrokoth: Ultima Thule

 Before the flyby on 1 January 2019, NASA invited suggestions from the public on a nickname to be used for the object.
 One of the choices, Ultima Thule, was selected on 13 March 2018.
 Thule (Θούλη, Thoúlē) is the northernmost location mentioned in ancient Greek and Roman literature and cartography, while in classical and medieval literature ultima Thule (Latin for 'farthermost Thule') acquired a metaphorical meaning of any distant place located beyond the "borders of the known world".
-Once it was determined that the body was a bilobate contact binary, the New Horizons team nicknamed the larger lobus "Ultima" and the smaller lobus "Thule".
+Once it was determined that the body was a contact binary, the New Horizons team nicknamed the larger lobe "Ultima" and the smaller lobe "Thule".
 They are now formally named "Wenu" and "Weeyo", respectively.

 Following the selection of the nickname, it was criticized by a Newsweek columnist because of the use of "Thule" by 19th-century racists as the mythical homeland of the Aryan race.
 The New York Times, crediting Newsweek, quoted several scientists and historians who expressed being unhappy about the name's connection to the Nazi Party.
 In November 2019, the International Astronomical Union (IAU) announced the object's permanent official name, Arrokoth.